ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

     * :code:`PIC_generate_htcondor_submit.py` generates the necessary HTCondor files to launch jobs.
     * :code:`PIC_generate_htcondor_failed.py` checks for failed simulations and generate the HTCondor files to launch them again.
     * After the failed simulations have been launched again and finished successfully, :code:`PIC_manage_failed_simulation.py` is used to transfer the new output back to the original folders.
 #.
 We use the folder :code:`/data/magnesia/common` to store the HTCondor files since it is PIC's recommended location for storing intermediate data.
-This is also where we store our simulations and ML experiments on intermediate timescales (before moving them to long-term storage).
+This is also where we store our simulations and ML experiments on intermediate timescales.
 #.
 DID WE USE IT ALSO FOR THIS?
 There is also a scratch folder in MAGNESIA's disk space where output files of each run could be saved.
 These will however be deleted after each run and would thus need to be transferred elsewhere if required.
 Below we explain how to transfer files from this scratch directory.

 ***************************